Skip to Content

 What is a Crystal?

-When people say “crystal,” they’re usually referring to a mineral that has taken a crystalline form.
-A crystal is simply a mineral that stands alone as a single structure versus being integrated into an aggregated solid like a rock.
+When people say “crystal,” they usually refer to a mineral that has taken a crystalline form.
+A crystal is a mineral that stands alone as a single structure versus being integrated into an aggregated solid like a rock.

 The atoms in a crystal are created along a very strict structural lattice, leading to the resulting solid having a geometric, almost inorganic shape.

-Human cultures have long prized crystals, and even in the modern-day, many crystals are still regarded to have metaphysical properties such as the ability to attract love or abundance into the life of its owner if worn or displayed.
+Human cultures have long-appreciated crystals, and even in the modern day, many crystals are still regarded to have metaphysical properties, such as the ability to attract love or abundance into their owner’s life if worn or displayed.

 Crystals are also commonly used in religious rites, especially in polytheistic or pagan religions such as Wicca and other New Age movements.